Abdullahlab-n/Multi-Interpreter/README.md

 ## Integration Potential

-VGC 2.0 is designed to integrate seamlessly with:
+VGC 2.0 is designed to integrate seamlessly with: (still not integrated testing stage)

 * **JIT / AOT compilers** for runtime optimization.
 * **SIMD / WASM backends** for multi-core parallelism.